noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

   - IAM evaluates allow/deny rules
     - deny by default if no explicit allow/deny
     - allow if explicitly allowed and no explicit denial
+      - a permissions boundary, AWS Organizations SCP, or session policy can implicitly deny any explicit allows
     - deny if explicitly denied
 - the six policy categories can have the following flavors
   - IAM role trust policy
-  - defines what actions a role can take
     - controls which principals in other accounts can access resources
   - inline policy
     - strict one-to-one relationship between a service and principal
     - embedded directly into a single user, group or role